Microscopic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$: Results

+Figure~\ref{fig:thz_spec}(a) shows $G_{\mathrm{2ph}}$ in the $(\nu_1,\nu_2)$ plane.
+Vertical features mark one-photon transitions into the HO manifold, matching the one-photon absorption features shown in the bottom subpanel.
+The dominant antidiagonal feature, at fixed $\nu_1+\nu_2\approx\SI{60}{\tera\hertz}$, identifies the resonant two-photon process into the high-pairing HE states.
+Setting $\nu_1=\nu_2\equiv\nu$ along this antidiagonal recovers the $\nu\approx\SI{30}{\tera\hertz}$ single-color pairing resonance reported above, directly confirming its two-photon origin.
+Since the intermediate state is highly off-resonant, the low-energy part of the two-photon spectrum can also be approximately reproduced using an effective $D^2$ operator, as shown in Supplemental Material, Sec.~\ref{sec:two_phto_ab_sup}.

+Figure~\ref{fig:thz_spec}(b) shows the same spectrum reparametrized as $(\nu_1,\nu_1+\nu_2)$, so that the vertical axis directly tracks the energy of the state reached after two photons.
+The HE resonance then appears as a horizontal line rather than an antidiagonal.
+Features below the $\nu_1=\nu_2$ diagonal correspond to a Raman-like process in which stimulated emission occurs from HO into lower-lying even-parity states, rather than to sequential-absorption pathways.

+These two representations map onto two complementary experimental protocols.
+Figure~\ref{fig:thz_spec}(a) corresponds to a two-color pump, where the sample is driven simultaneously at $\nu_1$ and $\nu_2$ and the two frequencies are scanned independently.
+Figure~\ref{fig:thz_spec}(b) corresponds instead to a time-delay protocol, where Fourier transforming with respect to the time delay between pulses gives direct access to the sum-frequency axis $\nu_1+\nu_2$---and hence to the HE energy---without needing to resolve $\nu_1$ and $\nu_2$ separately.
+Both protocols can reveal the nonlinear pathway into the high-pairing HE manifold.
+The two-color pump further suggests that separately tuning the two drive frequencies to satisfy the resonant-sum condition $h\nu_1+h\nu_2=E_{\mathrm{HE}}-E_{\mathrm{GS}}$ may provide more efficient access to the paired state than monochromatic driving.

 This mechanism also naturally accounts for the strong nonlinear field dependence of the resonant response.
 Because the relevant transition is two-photon in character, the induced pairing grows nonlinearly with field amplitude and eventually saturates as the target excited-state manifold becomes substantially populated.
-This behavior is qualitatively consistent with the strong fluence dependence observed experimentally~\cite{rowe_resonant_2023}, and distinguishes the present mechanism from ordinary linear absorption into a metallic continuum.
-It also suggests a sharper experimental strategy: a two-color pump protocol tuned separately to the GS$\to$HO and HO$\to$HE energy differences should enhance the population transfer efficiency beyond the single-color case, thereby providing a direct test of the proposed sequential resonant pathway.
+This behavior is qualitatively consistent with the strong fluence dependence observed experimentally~\cite{rowe_resonant_2023} and distinguishes the present mechanism from ordinary linear absorption into a metallic continuum.